Blackshadow8910/LoginCleanArchitecture/README.md

 The state of the entities will often change as a result of a use case
 interaction: some may be created, some may be deleted, and some may be mutated.
 `UseCaseInteractor`s use DAOs to get entities.
-When the main program creates an interactor, it injects any necessary DAOs.
+When the view program creates an interactor, it injects any necessary DAOs.

 If the `UseCaseInteractor` needs to look up data -- perhaps fetch a bank account